 The mission of the Chowchilla Volunteer Fire Department is to protect the people and property of Chowchilla from fire danger, hazards, and hazardous conditions.
 Local volunteers donate their time to educate the citizens on the importance of fire safety.
 Our department takes a proactive approach to teach fire prevention to help reduce the amount of reactive fire call volume.
 We visit local elementary schools and preschools on an annual basis to provide fire safety training to all students.

 The department has 25 active volunteer members with years of service ranging from one year to over 30 years.
 Currently, our department has an updated ISO rating of 4.
 Regular training meetings are held three times monthly, and special training sessions are scheduled throughout the year.

 Before You Burn

 Understand fireplace restrictions and view the Check Before You Burn page provided by the San Joaquin Valley Air Pollution Control District.
-Also, burning trash, including green waste, and even having a small outdoor fire is against the City Ordinance.
+Also, burning trash, including green waste, and even having a small outdoor fire are against the City Ordinance.

 The Chowchilla Volunteer Fire Department is funded primarily through City general fund revenues.
 The department also relies on various grant funding sources and the generosity of local individuals and civic service clubs that donate to further the progress of the department.